 The forests offered the Maroons everything they needed for their survival.
 They developed strong spiritual connections with the mountains, still manifest through the intangible cultural legacy of, for example, religious rites, traditional medicine, and dances.
 Maroon communities still hold strong spiritual associations with these mountains.

-The Blue and John Crow Mountains area is also a biodiversity hot spot for the Caribbean Islands with a high proportion of endemic plant species, especially lichens, mosses and certain flowering plants.
+The Blue and John Crow Mountains area is also a biodiversity hot spot for the Caribbean Region with a high proportion of endemic plant species, especially lichens, mosses, and certain flowering plants.

-There is an exceptionally high proportion of endemic plant and animal species found in the property, Jamaica having evolved separately from other landmasses.
+An exceptionally high proportion of endemic plant and animal species are found in the property, Jamaica having evolved separately from other landmasses.
 In addition, the property hosts a number of globally endangered species, including several frog and bird species.

 The World Heritage property is legally well protected as it falls within the boundaries of the larger Blue and John Crow Mountains National Park and is aligned with the park’s Preservation Zone, providing the strictest levels of protection within the zoning system.

 Blue and John Crow Mountains National Park

-The Blue and John Crow Mountains National Park is located in the eastern end of the island of Jamaica.
-It extends over 41,198 ha (101,313 acres) and includes Jamaica’s highest point – the Blue Mountain Peak at 2,256 m (7,401 ft).
+The Blue and John Crow Mountains National Park is located at the eastern end of the island of Jamaica.
+It extends over 41,198 ha (101,313 acres) and includes Jamaica’s highest point: the Blue Mountain Peak at 2,256 m (7,401 ft).
 The National Park represents 4.4% of Jamaica’s land surface.